|Barbara La Marr

 Barbara La Marr – Too Beautiful for Hollywood

-divorced and thrown out of Hollywood for “too beautiful to be alone in Los Angeles,” as stated by a
+out of Hollywood for “too beautiful to be alone in Los Angeles,” as stated by a juvenile officer.

 resolved when Converse suffered a cerebral hemorrhage and died.

-when her name was in the papers, but soon found more work on film.
-Her name change to Barbara La
+her name was in the papers, but soon found more work on film.
+Her name change to Barbara La Marr

-Marr came when another actress named Miss Marr fell off a horse.
-Raetha offered herself as a
+came when another actress named Miss Marr fell off a horse.
+Raetha offered herself as a replacement

 In 1915, Barbara started a dancing partnership with Robert Carville and two danced in supper clubs in